hotelcaliforniabm/arc/README.md

 * Water pumps (there is a bunch of 24v fridges available on the market)
 * Various low voltage (5-12vdc) appliances such as DMX controllers, wifi access points, ipads, etc. (those can easily be fed by using step down voltage converters)

+## System Architecture
+The system is designed to consist of multiple independend units which allows for simpler deployment across the perimeter, reduced complexity and higher redundancy.

+We run 7x Arcs for our camp at this time.
+Each one of them has 2,560kwh storage capacity for a total of 17,920kwh.
+Each is charged by two 350w solar panels.

 ## Todo's
 Easy status monitoring
 Easy to track down and fix issues